Climate Change: Glacier Mass Balance

 Glaciers that exist today are remnants of the last ice age.
 Thick sheets of ice advanced and retreated across most continents several times before withdrawing to the polar regions about 10,000 years ago; continental ice sheets still cover Greenland and Antarctica.
 Originally, scientists began studying glaciers only for the clues they offered about Earth’s climate during past ice ages.
 Today, many glaciologists are more concerned with predicting when various glaciers will disappear.
 In many parts of the world—including the western United States, South America, China, and India—glaciers are frozen reservoirs that provide a reliable water supply each summer to hundreds of millions of people and the natural ecosystems on which they depend.

 Zemp, M., Roer, I., Kääb, A., Hoelzle, M., Paul, F., and Haeberli, W. 2008.
 Global Glacier Changes: facts and figures.
 World Glacier Monitoring Service, UNEP, 88 p.
 ISBN:978-92-807-2898-9.
 Accessed August 29, 2011.

 World Glacier Monitoring Service Glacier Mass Balance Bulletin Accessed August 29, 2011.

-Since 1980, the average thickness of a set of well-studied reference glaciers has decreased by an amount equivalent to 50 feet (15 meters) of water.
+Since 1976, the average thickness of a set of well-studied reference glaciers has decreased by an amount equivalent to more than 50 feet (16 meters) of water.